 We see educational ethnography as research that

 - focuses on everyday life in educational institutions as experienced by policymakers, managers, pedagogues, teachers, teaching assistants, parents, and learners.
-Other perspectives include those who influence and are affected by education, those excluded from it, and those who choose to distance themselves from those institutions.
+Further perspectives center around inequality, inclusion and exclusion, as well as non-participation in education.
 Major themes include gender, race, class, and disabilities.

 - usually takes place over a longer period and attends to social practices, both within and outside of institutional education, through continuous and immediate experience in fieldwork.